“Aren’t you the church? Then DO something!”

 Make a Difference Day

-In the past, First Evangelical Lutheran Church has provided the “kick-off” venue, invocation, and luncheon site for over 300 volunteers from across the community who sign up with our partner, Habitat for Humanity of Dutchess County, to tackle 45-50 home improvement projects for homeowners living in our North Poughkeepsie neighborhood.
+In the past, First Evangelical Lutheran Church has provided the “kick-off” venue, invocation, and luncheon site for over 300 volunteers from across the community who sign up with our partner, Habitat for Humanity of Dutchess County, to tackle 45-50 home improvement projects for homeowners living in our community.
 Local restaurants, other churches in the area, and the homeowners themselves joined First Lutheran members in providing and serving what we called ‘the biggest pot luck lunch ever!’

 Refugees and Immigrants